holtcl/Tour-A-Versity/README.md

 ### Class Diagram Description

 - The Main ViewModel is to select the building where you wish to find more information
--The Building DTO class is for transfering information across the application
+- The Building DTO class is for transfering information across the application
 - The IBuilding DAO is used to transfer data

 ### Product Backlog